WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/ap-unwanted-messages.md

 status of message delivery which could then be queried at a later time to determine if the message was delivered successfully or rejected.

-These Promise statuses could use the same error codes as discussed in [3.13](#org8fee336) but not be required to keep the HTTP connection open during the determination of message suitability.
+These Promise statuses could use the same error codes as discussed in the section on Bounce Messages ([3.13](#org6794f06)) but not be required to keep the HTTP connection open during the determination of message suitability.

-<a id="org559f6a7"></a>
+<a id="org8919757"></a>

 # Combining Techniques